Community building is not a passing trend. In France, it has been a sustainable and profitable strategy for several years.

 Beyond the creation of the community, the Community Builder is in charge of animation, providing high value-added information, and developing an atmosphere that combines proximity and benevolence.

 Community manager: definition

 His role is more operational than strategic.
 The Community Manager is in charge of managing audiences and communities (Community Management).
 Their mission is more focused on execution: creating content on social networks, managing the company's image, etc.

-The Community Manager's mission is also linked to an acquisition target, whereas the Community Manager will be more focused on a relational objective, thanks to the community strategy deployed.
+The Community Manager's mission is also linked to an acquisition target, where the Community Manager will be more focused on a relational objective, thanks to the community strategy deployed.